siukatech/poc-react-backend-core/README.md

 }
 ```

-By using `java-library`, the ms project used this lib-project which do not need to add the dependencies again.
+By using `java-library`, the ms projects used this `lib-project` which do not need to add the dependencies again.
-Because, the dependencies marked with `api` in this lib-project will be exported to the ms projects.
+Because, the dependencies marked with `api` in this `lib-project` will be exported to the ms projects.
 This can align the library version along with all projects.

 *lib-project*
 ```groovy